Tornadoes of 1998: May 15

 A large squall line with embedded supercells crossed much of Minnesota, producing large hail, destructive downburst winds, and five weak, but damaging F1 tornadoes, which killed one and injured 31.
 In all, the storms caused $1.5 billion (1998 USD) in damage.

+Early on May 15, 1998, a stationary front was positioned from the western border of Minnesota, southward to Kansas.
+To the east of the stationary front, temperatures and dew points were unseasonably high.
+Several Minnesota cities reported record high dew points (including the Twin Cities at 70 F) and low-minimum temperates for May 15.
+A deepening area of low pressure over Kansas ejected to the north, moving along the stationary front.
+Behind the low pressure area was much cooler and drier air.
+The clash of these two differing air masses was the impetus for the development of the severe weather.

+A squall line moving at speeds to 70 mph with embedded supercells entered Minnesota from the southwest during the early afternoon hours, and raced northward across most of the state.

 A separate storm system in Iowa spawned several tornadoes including a dusty F3 tornado that impacted Lone Tree, causing significant damage and injuring 47 people with 28 in Washington County, 17 in Johnson County and 2 in Cedar County.
 The town of Washington suffered extensive damage to the businesses, houses, apartment complex, the town's church and livestock sale barn, 27 people were injured in the town itself and one more injury occurred outside of the town as the tornado rolled over a car and the same storm that produced the Washington F3 would go on to produce a skipping tornado southwest of Benton, Wisconsin where the tornado left moderate to severe damage to 40 farms and downing powerlines, 11 people were injured by this tornado.
 From the earlier storm systems in Iowa, an intermittent F2 tornado impacted the town of Algona, destroying two homes and fifteen farms.
 A much more separate storm system struck Wisconsin, producing a F3 tornado that impacted east of Durand, destroying a trailer home and collapsing a home before lifting, a F1 tornado would go on to produce severe damage to the chemical fertilizer plant northwest of Elk Mound before destroying a house alongside a mobile home near Elk Mound.